-This workshop is a discussion of proposed code updates in response to the Federal Communications Commission (FCC) ruling on wireless communication facilities, particularly in regards to small cell wireless facilities and management of local right-of-ways, which have been in effect since September 2018.
+The proposed code updates are in response to the Federal Communications Commission (FCC) ruling on wireless communication facilities, particularly in regards to small cell wireless facilities and management of local right-of-ways, which have been in effect since September 2018.
 City staff, with input from telecommunication providers such as AT&T, have proposed amendments to Chapter 18.35 Wireless Communication Facilities for compliance with the new FCC ruling.
 Other minor amendments include updates to clarify sections to Chapter 18.35.

-The following attachments are provided for your review: 1) The proposed CMC amendments shown as red strike-through text or underlined, 2) The September 2018 FCC ruling, 3) New York SMSA Limited Partnership v.
+The following attachments are provided for your review: 1) The proposed CMC amendments shown as red strike-through text or underlined, 2) Clean version of CMC Chapter 18.35 3) The September 2018 FCC ruling, 4) New York SMSA Limited Partnership v.
 Town of Clarkstown case law